Cubified/ntwm/README.md

 ## Changelog

+### v1.1.2

+- Fix ghost windows (such as in gimp)
+- Fix some dialogs not taking focus (chromium)
+- Fix GTK dialogs not centering
+- Add Mod+left/right keybinds to change focus without the mouse

 ### v1.1.1

 - Add (legitimate) bar support
-- Add support for splash screens and dialogs
+- Add (partial) support for splash screens and dialogs
 - Set `_NET_WM_NAME` atom (meaning neofetch no longer displays ntwm as a de)

 ### v1.1.0